erwstout/ginger/readme.md

 </div>
 ```
 Whatever value you give your `flex-basis-` class will be passed to the element's
-`flex-basis` property.
+`flex-basis` property and is converted to pixels.
 Ginger does not require to include `ginger.js` so if changing
-`flex-basis` values isn't for you, then move on!
+`flex-basis` values with classes isn't for you, then move on!

 ## Class Names ##
-I kept Ginger very simple.
+The goal for Ginger is to be very simple.
+Class names are simple too.
 Adding `col-*` will give you an element spanning
 however many columns indicated.
 So to add an element spanning 6 columns I would
 use:
 ```html